alanyongy/tft-matchup-predictor/README.md

 # 🧠 Implementation Overview
 🖼️ **Custom OCR System**

 AHK lacks built-in OCR.
-This was solved by:
+So I made one myself:
 - Manually creating a database of individual character images (A–Z, a–z, 1-9) for both fonts used in TFT’s UI.
 - Using `ImageSearch` to detect characters within specific screen regions, using UI anchors to determine the search area.
 - Reconstructing strings by parsing image matches, then using them to match the current opponent to the player to their listing in the sidebar.
 ---